Research

 PIs: Dr. Patrick Davies and Dr. Melissa Sturge-Apple

 In Fall 2020, I joined the Rochester Center for Research on Children and Families (RCRCF) as a Ph.D. student in Developmental Psychology with a focus in Quantitative Methods, under the mentorship of Dr. Patrick Davies.
 The RCRCF investigates child development through the lens of family relationships and processes (e.g., interparental conflict, parenting, family systems).
 I initially became involved in Project THRIVE (Teamwork and Happiness in Relationships and its Intergenerational Value and Effectiveness) as a graduate research assistant.
-For the past several years, I have served as the primary behavioral coding manager, overseeing over a dozen coding teams and implementing more than ten coding manuals across three different waves of data (e.g., observational ratings of parent–child interactions, interparental conflict, and child behavior).
+For several years, I have served as the primary behavioral coding manager, overseeing over a dozen coding teams and implementing more than ten coding manuals across three different waves of data (e.g., observational ratings of parent–child interactions, interparental conflict, and child behavior).

 The Children’s Agenda | https://thechildrensagenda.org/